 A person's level is an indicator of the experience that they have gained.
 It is the culmination of all the XP points that you have earned from the various things in Yggdrasil.
 A great example was the Orc farmer in Englacia being a lvl 25 but only having a combat prowess of a lvl 10.
 XP is similar to your seniority in your class and subclass.
 You tend to gain more XP points doing things associated with your class and significantly less if you do things unassociated.
 If the Orc was to try his hand at being an adventurer, he would be significantly disadvantaged since his rate of leveling would be slower.
 In contrast, the Orc could quickly level up in farming if he has the farming class.
 Apparently, this was done by the Goddess in order to encourage the best and brightest to pursue their respective professions.
 Central stated that the 4 nations rewarded the highest levels in the population and usually attempted to ignore the lowest ones.
 In contrast to earth, hard work in your class and subclass was actually rewarded with higher wages, additional respect, and the ability to do your work more efficiently.
 You could essentially work your way out of poverty in Yggdrasil.
 This was the primary reason that the peacetime before the Demon Lords' arrival was for such a long time.

-The levels in this world have been recorded as going to an average max of 1000, but it has been recorded that demi-gods can reach 5,000 and Gods can reach 10,000.
-Certain races tend to have different max levels that they can reach on average.
+The levels in this world have been recorded as reaching the max of 1000, but it has been recorded that demi-gods can reach 2,000 and Gods can reach 4,000.
+Certain races tend to have lower max levels that they can reach on average.
 Other than gifted humans, regular humans tend to have a max lvl of 100.
 Gifted humans have been cited as reaching lvl 1,000, which essentially makes them 10x better in whatever class and subclass they obtain.
 Central said that summoned heroes usually have different max levels depending on their classes so I have yet to know what my max is.
-I decided that I had to be cautious in the face of every enemy since the leveling system was so unreliable.
-I disregarded the confusing nature of levels and began to prep for battle.
+However, I can expect to be above lvl.1000 whenever I reach my max.
+I decided that I had to be cautious in the face of every enemy since I wasn't that strong yet.
+I disregarded the complex nature of levels and began to prep for battle.
 By prepping for battle, I obviously meant turning on autopilot since I had no fighting experience whatsoever.